-Do not use the drawbar as an anchor point for a multipart line from the winch.
-Loads applied to the drawbar are transmitted to the bolts holding the winch to the tractor.
+Do not use the drawbar as an anchor point for a multipoint (over puller) line from the winch.
+Loads applied to the drawbar are transmitted to the bolts holding the winch to the dozer.
 Standard integral drawbars are designed to handle pulls of 66% of winch rated capacity; bolt on drawbars are 60%.
 Optional heavy duty and extended drawbars are available which increase the capacity of the drawbar and/or move the pin farther back so it is not under the winch drum.

-Optional Gear Ratios
+Alternate Gear Ratios